 TABLE OF CONTENTS

 If you're ready to join the Land of Enchantment’s cannabis workforce, check out our guide on how to get a cannabis job in New Mexico.
-New Mexico's medical cannabis market has been rapidly expanding over the past couple of years.
-In addition, lawmakers are making cannabis legalization a top legislative priority in 2021.
+New Mexico's medical cannabis market has been rapidly expanding over the past couple of years and recreational cannabis become legal in April of 2022.
 If you want to start working in the industry before the big industry boom begins, we'll show you how.

 New Mexico Cannabis Jobs

 With recreational legalization happening this year, we can expect an uptick of jobs in retail, cultivation, processing, and many more segments.

 - Budtender: Answer patient questions about different strains, products, and effects to help them find the right form of relief for their medical condition.

 - Receptionist: Welcome and check-in new and returning patients.
 Answer calls and perform other clerical duties.

 - Security officer: Patrol the facility and monitor the CCTV system or suspicious activity.
 Validate patient IDs and provide traffic control, if needed.

 - Dispensary manager: Manage the day-to-day activities of a retail shop.
 Hire, train, and supervise an entire staff.
 Drive up sales.
 Create budgets.
 Above all, ensure the shop remains compliant with state and local regulations.

 - Grower’s assistant: Help head growers manage day-to-day assignments of the plant production cycle.
 Assignments include monitoring plants, trimming, watering, feeding, pest and disease control, and more.